Virtual Family Wellness Initiative

 Scope: Parents of and students in kindergarten through second grade.

 Mindfulness activities include a card deck, iPad app, and emotion chart.
 Home learning tools contains a reusable daily planner and packet guide to virtual learning techniques.
 Family networking was comprised of a pairing program for parents and caregivers via a survey.

-administration, who described an overall atmosphere of confusion and anger surrounding their family communications at the time.
-Additionally, we gleaned information from parent focus groups and online sources like the New York Times and Child Mind Institute.
-With our information collected, myself and my group organized our thoughts through an affinity diagram.
+Our research was based off interviews, parent focus groups, and online sources like the New York Times and Child Mind Institute.
+My group organized our findings through an affinity diagram.